stripwax/SamPuzznic/README.md

 Work-In-Progress.
 Tiles graphics imported, lots of other graphics missing.
-Most of the movement/falling logic is in place, not much else yet (in particular, no 'matching' logic yet, and no sliders/elevators)
+Most of the movement/falling logic is in place, not much else yet (in particular, no 'matching' logic yet (although this is now experimentally available on a branch, but that branch is stale now), and no sliders/elevators)
 No level select, scoring, game-over, etc.

 # To build